DARPA-ASKEM/data-annotation/api/README.md

 This will turn on the API, Elasticsearch and Kibana, but the API will be in `reload` mode and any changes made to the local repository will be reflected in the container to facilitate development.

-You should also ensure that `CAUSEMOS_DEBUG` in `.env` is set to `true` as this will bypass notifying Uncharted that indicators were created.
+You should also ensure that `CAUSEMOS_DEBUG` in `.env` is set to `true` as this will bypass notifying Uncharted that datasets were created.
 In production, this should be set to `false` so that Uncharted gets notified whenever a new indicator is created.

 ## Setup